The official Mega Drive emulator for the Dreamcast

 The European version of the Mega Drive emulator was never officially released.
 There was never a solid plan to release it.
 However, a magazine briefly mentioned it.

 There was a rumor about its development, but it remained just a rumor until the prototype was discovered.
 It was only talked about in insider circles.

 The emulator menus were programmed (mainly as a learning exercise) by David Harvey, a programmer who worked in the developer support department.
 Elton Bird, who is responsible for the Ball Bubble mini-game in Planet Ring DC and parts of Dream On's menu system for the demo discs, tried to further optimize its performance.

 David Harvey: «It wasn't decided whether to release it or not, it was just a proof of concept.
 I had a lot of fun with it!»

-Once the menus were set up and it started to look like something, people thought about making a game out of it.
-It came too late in Dreamcast's life.
+Once the menus were in place and it started to look like something, people thought about making it into a game.
+It came too late in the life of the Dreamcast.

 You can download it below:

 Feel free to look at " other canceled games " that I found.
 For the most curious of you, I have created a " list of all unreleased from theDdreamcast ".